-Over the course of her career, Julia has photographed for a variety of newspapers, magazines, non-profit organizations, businesses, corporations and private clients.
-Her work has appeared in publications such as the New York Times, Boston Globe, The Chicago Tribune, USA Today, National Geographic, the London Times and Washington Post.
-She has also worked on numerous long term projects and multi media pieces around the world.
+Over the course of my career, I've photographed for a variety of newspapers, magazines, non-profit organizations, businesses, corporations and private clients.
+My work has appeared in publications such as the New York Times, Boston Globe, The Chicago Tribune, National Geographic, The London Times as well as local publications such as the Cape Cod Times, Cape Cod Magazine, Chatham Magazine andSouth Shore Living.
+I've also worked on numerous long term personal projects and multi media pieces.

-"I strive to create photographs one can't turn away from--photos that are powerful and capture in a unique way this extraordinary world we live in," she says.
+Most recently, I received a 2017 AFCC visual arts fellowship for my continued exploration of female identity and experience through my photography.
+I strive to create photographs one can't turn away from--photos that are powerful and capture in a unique way this extraordinary world we live in.

-2015 - Art Withing Reach Gant and Solo Show, 2014 - Artist in Residence, 2013 - Artist in Redidence, 2012 - Magnum Foundation Emergency Fun Grant Nominee, 2009 - Northern Short Course-2nd place multimedia story, 2000 - Alexia Foundation Award of Excellence, 2000 - Research Grant in Photojournalism, 1995 - Writing Fellowship, 1994 - Sterling Scholar
+2017 - AFCC Fellow in Visual Arts, 2015 - Arts Within Reach Grant and Solo Show, 2014 - Artist in Residence, 2012 - Magnum Foundation Emergency Fun Grant Nominee, 2009 - Northern Short Course-2nd place multimedia story, 2000 - Alexia Foundation Award of Excellence, 2000 - Research Grant in Photojournalism, 1995 - Writing Fellowship, 1994 - Sterling Scholar

 - Breaking news